RZPJR/global/README.md

 This project uses [Vue](https://vuejs.org) and was created with the [create-single-spa](https://single-spa.js.org/docs/create-single-spa) CLI.
 It uses webpack and babel.

-Whenever a pull request is merged to master, [CircleCI builds and deploys the project](https://circleci.com/gh/vue-microfrontends/global).
-The ["workflows" view](https://circleci.com/gh/vue-microfrontends/workflows) (pictured below) can be seen if you are logged into CircleCI.
-Deployments for this in-browser module are completely independent of deployments for any other module.
+Whenever a pull request is merged to master, [CI/CD builds and deploys the project](https://circleci.com/gh/vue-microfrontends/navbar).
+The ["workflows" view](https://drive.google.com/file/d/1kxD7F8Sdmijpya7WaDh5_vQn8DNJ1Doo/view?usp=sharing) (pictured below) Deployments for this in-browser module are completely independent of deployments for any other module.

 ![image](https://user-images.githubusercontent.com/5524384/75210801-5ba02700-573f-11ea-8064-46af165cba0a.png)